snmaynard/snmaynard.github.com/_posts/2012-12-21-node-error-handling.markdown

 title: Node.js error handling
 ---

-We use node.js at [Bugsnag](https://bugsnag.com) and also support error tracking for [node.js](https://bugsnag.com/docs/notifiers/node), so you can use Bugsnag in your node.js apps to track your errors.
+We use node.js a lot at [Bugsnag](https://bugsnag.com), having written a few of our backend apps with it.
+We also fully support error tracking in your [node.js](https://bugsnag.com/docs/notifiers/node) apps, so you can use Bugsnag in your node.js apps to track errors and view them in our dashboard in real-time.

 While building out Bugsnag I've had a bunch of experience with the state of error handling and thought I'd pass on what I've found.
 I'm going to discuss the various ways I've seen error handling done, and talk a little about what the future holds.